 This 1956 drive-in was slated for redevelopment, but the drive-in renaissance in 2020 has given it some new life.
 The Mission Tiki started as a single-screen drive-in and then expanded to four screens, with some audiovisual improvements in 2006.
 Playing off its name, ticket booths were remodeled to look like tiki huts, a Maui statue garden was added and the concession stands were also remodeled with a tiki theme.
 You can watch some of the latest releases at this drive-in, which is open seven days a week, while enjoying snacks from the concession stand, including pizza, burgers, Mexican food and more.

 Looking for a fun date idea?
-Travel back to a simpler time, when going to a movie was a major Friday night activity and most certainly enough to land you a second date.
-We’re not talking about the ArcLight or AMC, or even some of the newer dine-in theaters that have popped up—we’re talking about drive-in theaters.
-Yes, they still exist.
-In fact, there are a number of drive-in theater options in Southern California that have stayed true to those mid-century ways.
-Skip the romantic restaurant, pack a picnic or stock up at the snack bar, and enjoy a flick at one of these classic drive-in theater locations.
+Travel back to a time when going to a movie was a major Friday night activity and enough to land you a second date.
+We’re not talking about the local multiplex or even some of the newer dine-in theaters that have popped up—we’re talking about drive-in theaters.
+Yes, they still exist—as many of us were reminded in 2020.
+In fact, there are a number of drive-in theater options in Southern California that have never gone away and stayed true to those mid-century ways.
+Skip a romantic restaurant and instead pack a picnic or stock up at the snack bar while you enjoy a flick at one of these classic drive-in theater locations.
 Enjoy your movie!